Skip to content

 • Level 2 (LanguageToolchains): Execute what to build (Python, Node, Ruby, etc.)

 NixBuilder does not delegate to LanguageToolchains.
-All build logic is encapsulated in the hop3.nix expression.
+All build logic is encapsulated in the hop3.nix expression — either hand-crafted or generated.

 To use the NixBuilder, set the builder in hop3.toml: